bhovhannes/svg-url-loader/README.md

 2. Resulting string will be compressed better when using gzip compression;
 3. Browser parses utf-8 encoded string faster than its base64 equivalent.

+## Supported parameters

+The loader supports the following parameters:

+`noquotes` - passing this parameter (or setting to `true`) tells to loader *not to include* resulting string in quotes.
+This can be useful if one wants to use data-url for SVG image as a value for JavaScript variable.

+Parameters can be passed both in a url or from webpack config file.
+See [Using loaders](http://webpack.github.io/docs/using-loaders.html) section in webpack documentation for more details.

 ## Usage